OXID-eSales/docker-eshop-sdk/README.md

 Access the website through the http://localhost.local
 * phpinfo shown on index page
 * example with database connection
-* example with email sending and catching it with mailhog
+* example with email sending and catching it with mailpit
     * run the composer install on php container first.

 Adminer is available via http://localhost.local:8080
 * Server: mysql
 * Credentials: root/root

-Mailhog is available via http://localhost.local:8025/
+Mailpit is available via http://localhost.local:8025/

 ## Longer start